sulu/sulu-docs/upgrades/upgrade-2.x.rst

 .. note::

-    For other ways to build the admin interface see :doc:`../cookbook/build-admin-frontend` documentation.
+    Have a look at the :doc:`../cookbook/build-admin-frontend` documentation if you want to update the JavaScript build in the project without using the ``sulu:admin:update-build`` command.

 .. _Composer documentation: https://getcomposer.org/doc/articles/versions.md#writing-version-constraints
 .. _sulu/skeleton repository: https://github.com/sulu/skeleton